 - Playtest options that allow you to simulate what players see on their devices.

-- Collaborator information for experiences that you work on with others.
+- Collaborator information for games that you work on with others.

 Toolbar

-- Script contains tools for writing and testing scripts.
+Script contains tools for writing and testing scripts, including debugging tools.

-When you are more comfortable with Studio, you can also create additional tabs for your own development needs.
+When you are more comfortable with Studio, you can also create custom tabs for your own development needs.

 3D viewport

-For all camera controls, see the following table.
+For common camera controls, see the following table.

 Toolbox